HoTT/HoTT-2019/index.md

 layout: page
 ---

-This is a preliminary announcement of a conference on [homotopy type theory](https://homotopytypetheory.org).
+This is a preliminary announcement of an international conference on [homotopy type theory](https://homotopytypetheory.org).
 It will take place from August 11th to 16th, 2019, at Carnegie Mellon University in Pittsburgh, USA.

+There will be an associated Homotopy Type Theory Summer School the preceeding week.

 Further information will be posted as soon as it is available.